+Positioning with the help of two GNSS has its advantages.
 The availability of two systems means that more satellites are available.
-This can have an impact on the time to first positioning and the positioning accuracy.
+This can have an impact on the time to first positioning (TTFF = time to first fix) and the positioning accuracy.

 How many GPS, GLONASS & GALILEO satellites are available?

-- GPS: 29 operational satellites
+- GPS: 31 operational satellites

-- GLONASS: 23 operational satellites
+- GLONASS: 22 operational satellites

 Information on the current statuses can be found here:

-The same applies to large cities; high buildings ("urban canyons") can also cause shadows effects, there are fewer satellites in the direct field of view of the GPS receiver.
+The same applies to large cities.
+High buildings ("urban canyons") can also cause shadows effects, there are fewer satellites in the direct field of view of the GPS receiver.

 What positive effect has a second GNSS?

 Accuracy of the position in m (CEP, Circular Error Probable: 50% of all measurements are within the specified radius (e.g. 25 m), 50% of all measurements are outside of this radius).